CharlesChiuGit/Logseq-Git-Sync-101/README.md

 <details>
     <summary>Linux users click here</summary>
 If you are a Linux user, why are you still watching this repo?
 Shooo. 😎

+Or take the steps in MacOS's section as reference.

 </details>

 ---